Lina-moon/Luggage_price/README.md

 # Luggage_price
-In order to find the optimal price for luggage overweight:
+In order to opti find the optimal price for luggage overweight:

   1. Open input and change the values for you particular case.
 Don't forget to save.